pnmatich/AquaBot/docs/TheDream.md

 The grafana dashboard can be accessed at http://localhost:8080.

-## Notifications
+## Alerts and Notifications

-Alerts and updates are delivered via email.
+Alerts and Notifications are delivered via email.

 ### Alerts